 The jury will deliberate in a Connecticut mesothelioma trial involving a Massachusetts real estate developer diagnosed with mesothelioma.
 His lawyers requested $30 million in damages from Johnson & Johnson; J&J suggested $4 million.

 J&J’s defense denied liability, suggesting that his illness resulted from a genetic mutation rather than asbestos exposure.
 But J&J’s attorneys argued that if they were found responsible, the number should be more like $4 million.
-Let me tell you, a defense lawyer that offers a verdict amount in closing statements is a defense lawyer that does not expect to win.
+Let me tell you, a defense lawyer who offers a verdict amount in closing statements is a defense lawyer who does not expect to win.

 A federal judge somehow in Texas somehow ruled that Johnson & Johnson (J&J) did not improperly manipulate bankruptcy laws by filing its insolvency case in Texas instead of its home state, New Jersey.
 This decision allows J&J to continue its efforts to settle thousands of lawsuits alleging its baby powder caused cancer.
 J&J has created a new separate bankruptcy subsidiary, Red River Talc, to take on the liability from these lawsuits and then filed for bankruptcy.
 It is the same old thing, the third time around.